 Make your artwork look like they're from an alternate universe.
 These Cyberpunk presets work with Photoshop (via the Camera Raw filter) and Lightroom.
 Download all 788 presets for 90% off.

-Learn how to create this fantasy photo manipulation of a pirate house scene set in warm scenic dreamscape with Photoshop.
-In this tutorial, you’ll learn how to create rocky mountain using photos of rock and stones, combine ruin of castle to create dramatic pirate house in the dreamscape with warm vivid lighting.
+Learn how to create this fantasy photo manipulation of a pirate house scene set in a warm scenic dreamscape with Photoshop.
+In this tutorial, you’ll learn how to create rocky mountains using photos of rock and stones, combine ruin of castle to create a dramatic pirate house in the dreamscape with warm vivid lighting.
 Throughout the tutorial, you’ll learn techniques that are very essential to create better photo manipulations.

 What you’ll be creating